glwagner/glwagner.github.io/_pages/projects.md

 ### [Oceananigans.jl]

-In the course of my work on turbulent boundary layers, I run a lot of large eddy simulations using [Oceananigans.jl].
+I'm one of the core developers of CliMa's ocean component, [Oceananigans.jl].
-[Oceananigans.jl] is a fast and friendly code for simulating the motion of fluids that I'm helping to develop.
+[Oceananigans.jl] is a fast and friendly software for ocean problems that range from idealized class room problem, to high-resolution, ~1 meter large eddy simulations, to planetary-scale general circulation simulations.

 ![Oceananigans docs](/assets/figures/oceananigans_docs.png)

 [Oceananigans.jl] is written in the Julia programming language and runs on CPUs and GPUs.
+I've helped develop Oceananigans' ground-breaking user interface and the sustainable, extensible design of its internal.

 ### Surface gravity waves and wave-turbulence interactions